Platinum Jubilee: Queen's faith to be at heart of St Paul's service

 Other political attendees will include Labour leader Sir Keir Starmer, cabinet members, former prime ministers and the leaders of the devolved administrations in Scotland, Wales and Northern Ireland.

-After thousands of people gathered in central London on Thursday for the traditional Trooping the Colour ceremony and a spectacular fly past of Buckingham Palace, the Queen illuminated a globe at Windsor Castle that coincided with the lighting of thousands of beacons across the UK and the Commonwealth.
+Thousands of people gathered in central London on Thursday for the traditional Trooping the Colour ceremony and a spectacular fly past of Buckingham Palace.

+The Queen later illuminated a globe at Windsor Castle that coincided with the lighting of thousands of beacons across the UK and the Commonwealth.

 Prince Andrew's infection was picked up during routine testing, Buckingham Palace said, meaning he would miss the St Paul's service "with regret".